ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsSecurityApi.md

 Set a product administrator

-Sets the selected user as a product administrator with the ID specified in the request.
+Sets the selected user as an administrator of a product with the ID specified in the request.

 ### Example
 ```csharp